 Reminders and Deadlines for CASAs

-To submit your February volunteer hours, please click here.
-When submitting your hours, remember to include hours spent driving to and from visits, meetings, and other CASA-related destinations.
-Thank you.
+Please use this form to submit your January volunteer hours.
+Remember to include time spent driving to and from visits, meetings, and other CASA-related destinations.

 VFC Office Closures

 VFC staff continue to primarily work remotely; however, limited access to the office is available to CASAs.
 Please reach out to your advocacy supervisor if you need to come into the office.

 Voices for Children’s Chesapeake office now has dedicated drop-in hours.
 If you need to access the office to pick up a gift card, a car seat, or any other prearranged item, please prepare to stop by Monday – Friday: 10 a.m. – noon or 1 p.m. – 3 p.m.

 As a CASA, you know firsthand how important it is for children in foster care to have someone in their corner.
 We need your help to move 150 vulnerable youth off our waitlist from January 22 through National Foster Care Month in May.
 We invite you to recommend a caring friend, family member, or co-worker who you think would make a great CASA.
 Multiple recommendations are welcome, and it takes less than five minutes to complete the form!
 Visit the campaign website to submit recommendations and other simple ways you can help us reach our goal.

 All scheduled Small Group and Continuing Education sessions will be conducted remotely unless noted otherwise.
 As a reminder, all active CASAs are required to complete at least 12 hours of continuing education each year in order to be in compliance with the National CASA Standards and California Rules of Court.
 In January 2023, Voices for Children began tracking CASA completion of continuing education hours on a fiscal year basis.
 Please contact your Advocacy Supervisor if you have any questions or concerns.